Search Post on this Blog

 Answer. c) 7

-Originally Article 19 has 7 rights, but in the 44th Constitutional amendment act 1978, the right to acquire, hold, and dispose of property was deleted.
+Originally Article 19 had 7 rights, but in the 44th Constitutional Amendment Act 1978, the right to acquire, hold, and dispose of property was deleted.

 Now there are six rights under Article 19: